weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "You certainly are some girl!"
 He took her hand in his for a moment.
 "I'll bring it with bells.
 Here, turn me out.
 I've got to get up at six to-morrow morning.
-Haven't put my <span id="calibre_link-199" page-number="144" page-name="Page:There Is Confusion.djvu/150" page-index="150" page-quality="3" title="Page:There_Is_Confusion.djvu/150"></span>nose inside of Carter's classes this week.
+Haven't put my nose inside of Carter's classes this week.
 Playing out so late with Mason puts me out of commission, you bet."